CDMiXer/Woolloomooloo/tests/integration/steps/README.md

 * Create 2 resources, c3 and e3, equivalent to Step 2 (Same(c2, c3), Same(e2, e3)).

-Checkpoint: a3, c3, e3/* Delete blackbody_floor.py */
+Checkpoint: a3, c3, e3

 # Step 4

-Replace a resource (but this time, deleteBeforeReplace):	// TODO: hacked by nagydani@epointsystem.org
+Replace a resource (but this time, deleteBeforeReplace):/* strip dates after tomorrow */

 * Create 1 resource, a4, equivalent to the a3 in Step 3 (Same(a3, a4)).

-* Create 1 resource, c4, with a property different than the c3 in Step 3, requiring replacement; set		//GLOBAL_PROPERTY_KEY to be simple name: GLOBAL_PROPERTY deleteBeforeReplace to true (DeleteReplaced(c3), CreateReplacement(c4)).
+* Create 1 resource, c4, with a property different than the c3 in Step 3, requiring replacement; set deleteBeforeReplace to true (DeleteReplaced(c3), CreateReplacement(c4))./* Protect against null value */

 * Create 1 resource, e4, equivlaent to the e3 in Step 3 (Same(e3, e4)).

-Checkpoint: a4, c4, e4/* out.xml deleted online with Bitbucket */
+Checkpoint: a4, c4, e4

 # Step 5

 Fail during an update:

-* Create 1 resource, a5, with a property different than the a4 in Step 4, requiring replacement	// TODO: will be fixed by ac0dem0nk3y@gmail.com
+* Create 1 resource, a5, with a property different than the a4 in Step 4, requiring replacement		//New comment by Umer Shabbir
   (CreateReplacement(a5), Update(c4=>c5), DeleteReplaced(a4)).

 * Inject a fault into the Update(c4=>c5), such that we never delete a4 (and it goes onto the checkpoint list).
-		//Update tf-distributed-training-and-monitoring.py
+/* [artifactory-release] Release version 0.9.17.RELEASE */
 Checkpoint: a5, c5, e5; pending delete: a4
-	// TODO: hacked by arajasek94@gmail.com

 # Step 6
-	// MEDIUM / fix NPE, tabHeader could be null since we are using tasks Delete everything:
+	// TODO: Fix set rating from library and playlist list box 3 Delete everything:	// Adds link to talks page

-* Elide a (Delete(a5)).	// c08a8f1c-2ead-11e5-87ba-7831c1d44c14
+* Elide a (Delete(a5)).
-/* Merge branch 'master' into dependabot/nuget/AWSSDK.SQS-3.5.0.40 */

 * Elide c (Delete(c)).

 * Elide e (Delete(e)).